MONDAY EVENINGS | WITNEY, OXFORDSHIRE

 T’ai Chi classes

-T’ai Chi courses run as weekly classes on Monday evenings in Witney, Oxfordshire.
-Classes are open to complete beginners, with the new intake at the start of the academic year in September.
+T’ai Chi courses run as weekly classes on Monday & Thursday evenings in Witney, Oxfordshire.
+Classes are open to complete beginners.
 Students join the Intermediates class when they have progressed through Parts I, II & III of the T’ai Chi Form.

 New to T’ai Chi?